rodneyosodo/bookish-rotary-phone-blog/blog3-12factor.md

 ## 6. Processes

-Thanks Docker!
+Thanks, Docker!

-A 12-factor application operates as one or more stateless processes that share nothing and may be partitioned horizontally.
+A 12-factor application operates as one or more stateless processes that share nothing and maybe partitioned horizontally.
 All data that has to be saved must be backed up by a stateful service, which is generally a database.
 This means no in-memory or local disk-based caches, as well as no sticky sessions.
-Instead of daemonizing or writing their own PID files, these processes should rely on the execution environment's process management (such as Upstart).
+Instead of demonizing or writing their own PID files, these processes should rely on the execution environment's process management (such as Upstart).
 This aspect must be taken into account right from the start, in conjunction with the talks on antifragility, horizontal scaling, and overall application architecture.
 We've already achieved this goal because the sample app delegated all stateful persistence to a database.

-It's worth noting, though, that utilising the normal Ubuntu base image for Docker has resulted in a number of problems, one of which being process management (or lack thereof).
-Check out baseimage-docker if you want to utilise a process manager to automatically restart crashed daemons or alert a service registry or operations team.
-This image provides runit for process management and supervision, as well as additional enhancements to basic Ubuntu for Docker use, such as the removal of the requirement for pid files.
+It's worth noting, though, that utilising the normal Ubuntu base image for Docker has resulted in several problems, one of which being process management (or lack thereof).
+Check out base image-docker if you want to utilise a process manager to automatically restart crashed daemons or alert a service registry or operations team.
+This image provides a unit for process management and supervision, as well as additional enhancements to basic Ubuntu for Docker use, such as the removal of the requirement for PID files.

 ## References
 1. https://www.pluralsight.com/guides/download-large-files-from-remote-servers-using-nginx-docker